jufeic/unipc/README.md

 ```
 That is because unipc internally tracks all processes started with unipc but
 it is not possible for unipc to track processes that were not started with the unipc wrapper.
-unipc processes are not affected and a new daemon will join the unipc namespaces of any
+unipc processes are not affected if the daemon is killed because a new daemon will join the unipc namespaces of any
 surviving unipc process.